CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Introduction

-In recent years, deep forecasting models, particularly Transformers \cite{vaswani2017attention}, have made remarkable progress.
-However, most Transformer-based models have primarily focused on multivariate settings that consider only multiple target variables.
-Some pioneering works \cite{wang2024timexer, liu2025timerxl} have highlighted the importance of covariates; yet, the effective integration of heterogeneous covariates that leverages the inherent expressive power of Transformers requires further exploration.
-Existing approaches to capture cross-variate dependencies can be broadly categorized into two types: variate-level and patch-level. iTransformer \cite{liu2023itransformer} is a representative variate-level approach that captures inter-variate correlations by embedding each sequence into a single variate token and applying attention across multiple variate tokens.
-On the other hand, patch-level approaches, represented by Crossformer~\cite{zhang2022crossformer}, applies cross-variate attention between locally semantic tokens obtained through patching.
-While variate-level approaches excel at capturing global dependency robustly against noisy interaction, patch-level approaches are better at capturing fine-grained information.
-Unfortunately, an architecture that enjoys the advantages of both of these approaches is yet to be developed.
+Existing approaches to capture cross-variate dependencies in Transformers can be broadly categorized into two types: variate-level and patch-level. iTransformer \cite{liu2023itransformer} is a representative variate-level approach that captures inter-variate correlations by embedding each sequence into a single variate token and applying attention across multiple variate tokens.
+On the other hand, patch-level approaches, represented by Crossformer~\cite{zhang2022crossformer}, apply cross-variate attention between locally semantic tokens obtained through patching.
+While variate-level approaches excel at capturing global dependencies robustly to noisy interactions, patch-level approaches are better at capturing fine-grained information.
+Unfortunately, an architecture that enjoys the advantages of both of these approaches in cross-variate modeling is yet to be developed.

-To achieve effective time series forecasting that captures the intricate dependencies among diverse variables, we propose CITRAS: \textbf{C}ovariate-\textbf{I}nformed \textbf{Tra}n\textbf{s}former for time series forecasting.
+To overcome these challenges, we propose CITRAS: \textbf{C}ovariate-\textbf{I}nformed \textbf{Tra}n\textbf{s}former for time series forecasting that flexibly leverages multiple target variables, observed covariates, and known covariates.
 This model is a decoder-only patch-based Transformer that has a cross-time attention module and a cross-variate attention module separately.
-To effectively model the cross-variate dependency at both fine-grained and coarse-grained perspectives, we introduce Attention Score Smoothing in the cross-variate attention module, which refines locally accurate patch-wise dependencies into global variate-level dependencies.
-Furthermore, we introduce Key-Value~(KV) Shift mechanism, which associates the key of the known covariate with the value from one patch step ahead, thereby seamlessly integrating future covariates into the prediction process.
+To effectively model the cross-variate dependencies at both fine-grained and coarse-grained perspectives, we introduce Attention Score Smoothing in the cross-variate attention module, which refines locally accurate patch-wise dependencies into global variate-level dependencies.
+Furthermore, we introduce the Key-Value~(KV) Shift mechanism, which associates the key of the known covariate with the value from one patch step ahead, thereby seamlessly integrating future information from known covariates into the prediction process along with current information from observed covariates.
 These innovations expand the covariate understanding capabilities of the canonical decoder-only Transformer, fully preserving its strong autoregressive properties.